void

 Literature

 Katz a spol. is mentioned when the author introduces Feldkurat Katz to the reader.
-The company traded in bills-of-exchange and was owned by Katz's father and his companion.
-When young Katz took over the business he drove it to bankruptcy within a short time.
-His father settled with the creditors and moved to North America whereas his companion emigrated to Argentina.
-Thus the firm continued to exists in the new world, as two incarnations.
+The company traded in bills of exchange and was owned by Katz's father and his companion.
+When young Katz took over the business, he drove it to bankruptcy within a short time.
+His father settled with the creditors and moved to North America, whereas his companion emigrated to Argentina.
+Thus the firm continued to exist in the new world, as two incarnations.

 Background

 Katz a spol. is the author's term for a firm in Prague.
-At least two companies who traded in Praha at the time were owned by an Otto Katz.
-None of the two companies traded in bills-of-exchange.
-In 1983 Augustin Knesl made an attempt to identify Feldkurat Katz and thus the company, and concluded that Katz was born in 1864, was educated at Obchodní akademie and owned a company that went bankrupt in 1923.
+At least two companies that traded in Praha at the time were owned by an Otto Katz.
+None of the two companies traded in bills of exchange.
+In 1983, Augustin Knesl made an attempt to identify Feldkurat Katz and thus the company, and concluded that Katz was born in 1864, was educated at Obchodní akademie, and owned a company that went bankrupt in 1923.

 The firm that Knesl refers to existed from at least 1918 until 1923 and was a weaver and linen manufacturer in Celetná ulice.
-The firm advertised widely in 1920 and 1921 and it may be that the author picked the name from these (Jaroslav Hašek was an avid reader of newspapers, including adverts).
+The firm advertised widely in 1920 and 1921, and it may be that the author of The Good Soldier Švejk picked the name from these adverts (Jaroslav Hašek was an avid reader of newspapers, including adverts).

 Quote(s) from the novel